 But as a dropshipper, you lack control over a lot of aspects of your business, including quality control and logistics.
 So you need to know what common dropshipping mistakes to avoid.
 And how to circumvent issues to stay one step ahead of the competition.

 Dropshipping and affiliate marketing are low barriers to entry business models and ways to make money online.
-But there are significant differences to consider like:
+Dropshipping is similar to affiliate marketing, but there are significant differences to consider like:

 Comparison Of Affiliate Marketing Vs Dropshipping